-Based on constraint 2 and $I{2min}=50 \pm 17$ m/kyr, we calculate the maximum duration of the 2nd stage as 700 $\pm$ 340 yr, which is at approximately half of the duration suggested by isolated terrace record.
+Based on constraint 2 and I{2min} =50 \pm 17 m/kyr, we calculate the maximum duration of the 2nd stage as 700 \pm 340 yr, which is at approximately half of the duration suggested by isolated terrace record.

-405 -5.35.1 Channel width and bedrock incision rate
+305 5.3 Channel width and bedrock incision rate

 Variations in channel width may exert as much influence as discharge on incision rate (Lave and Avuoac, 2000).
-Drainage area, and thus discharge, does not appreciably change across our research area, however the bedrock channel width varies widely, from over 100 m (patch 1) to as low as ~10 m (patch 2).
-Based on bedrock channel erosional mechanisms, the channel width should scale with discharge and channel slope (Finnegan et al., 2005, 2007; Lamb et al., 2015; Turowski et al., 2007;

-- 410 Wobus et al., 2006; Wohl and David, 2008).
-Though the narrowing of patch 2, and a clear, almost factor of two increase in the average width from patch 2 to patch 3-is, are both consistent with coupling of channel width and slope, it is obvious that the upper reach of the patch 1 is considerably wider than expected (Figure 4d3d).
-In addition, the cause for narrowing of channel width on patch 1, a over the 5 km reach upstream of the knickzone, is also not clear.
-Increased flow velocity and shear stress immediately above the knickzone (Haviv et al., 2006) could contribute to this narrowing, though it is unlikely that such a - 415 hydraulic effect would extend for kilometers upstream.
+Drainage area, and thus discharge does not appreciably change across our research area, however the bedrock channel width varies widely, from over 100 m (patch 1) to as low as ~10 m (patch 2).
+Based on bedrock channel erosional mechanisms, the channel width should scale with discharge and channel slope (Finnegan et al., 2005, 2007; Lamb et al., 2015; Turowski et al., 2007; Wobus et al., 2006; Wohl and David, 2008).
+Though the narrowing of patch 2, and a clear, almost factor of two increase in the average width from patch 2 to patch 3 is consistent with coupling of channel width and slope, it is obvious that the upper reach of the patch 1 is considerably wider than expected (Figure 4d).
+In addition, the cause for narrowing of channel width on patch 1, a 5 km reach upstream of the knickzone, is also not clear.
+Increased flow velocity and shear stress immediately above the knickzone (Haviv et al., 2006) could contribute to this narrowing, though it is unlikely that such a hydraulic effect would extend for kilometers upstream.
 Another possibility is that the wider reach of the Beida River is a result of lateral incision and removal of a more extensive T1 terrace fill.
 Though bedrock is exposed in the channel throughout patch 1, T1 terraces more extensively preserved along its widest reach.

 Variations in channel width could help to explain the two-fold difference in incision rate between patch 3 and patch 1 (Figure 7) at almost identical channel slopes (Figure 4).
-The Variations in channel width may exert as much influence as discharge on

-- 420 incision rate (Lave and Avuoac, 2000).
-For the Beida River, we observe that patch 1 and patch 3 share similar channel slopes (Figure 3c), but show a two-fold difference in their incision rates (Figure 6).
-We attribute this difference to the difference in average channel width between different patches (Figure 3d).
-We suggest that the narrower average width of patch 3 focuses stream power and enhances incision rate relative to patch 1 (Eq.
+The narrower average width of patch 3 focuses stream power and enhances incision rate relative to patch 1 (Eq.
 1).
-This explanation is at odds, however, with the presence of the narrow, downstreamnarrower reach of patch 1, which by this reasoning should be incising as fast as patch 3.
-We speculate - 425 that this reach could reflect recent removal of the T1 terrace and focusing of the channel as it inset into bedrock.
+This explanation is at odds, however, with the presence of the narrow, downstream reach of patch 1, which by this reasoning should be incising as fast as patch 3.
+We speculate that this reach could reflect recent removal of the T1 terrace and focusing of the channel as it inset into bedrock.
 We note that the channel slope here is slightly steeper than upstream, which could indicate acceleration of incision rate.
 At present the terrace record is insufficient to test this hypothesis.